We have naturalised over 33,000 new citizens and we have great pleasure in welcoming people officially into our British Family.

 Your certificate can only be sent to the address provided to us by the Home Office.
 If you did not have this changed and you have moved, you can ask to collect your certificate instead.

 We are aware that it can be confusing so please follow the process which applies to most applications:

 - The Home Office notifies you via post of a successful application.
 This is your decision letter, which advises you not to contact a register office.
 Please do not contact us if you have only received this letter.

 - The Home Office, a number of weeks later, sends your certificate to The Register Office.
-We then process this onto our database, assign a ceremony date, and print then send letters in the post to our new citizens.
+We then process this onto our database and you can then book a ceremony online.

 - The Home Office, within a week of sending us the certificates, notifies you that you are to attend a citizenship ceremony.
 This is the Home Office invitation letter.
 It will ask you to contact us.
 Before doing so, please note the following:

 - The date on the letter is often two weeks before you receive it.
 Do not worry.